flagbyte-art/flagbyte/docs/concept.md

 - Output format: 1080×1080 or 1080×1350, sRGB.
 - Minimal captions; optional alt text for accessibility.
 - Posting is automated via Meta Business Suite (1 post/day).
+- Comments remain open and are considered part of the artwork.

 ---